Speyer

-Speyer (/de/, older spelling Speier; Schbaija; Spire), historically known in English as Spires, is a city in Rhineland-Palatinate in the western part of the Federal Republic of Germany with approximately 50,000 inhabitants.
+Speyer (/de/, older spelling Speier; Schbaija), historically known in English as Spires, is a city in Rhineland-Palatinate in the western part of the Federal Republic of Germany with approximately 50,000 inhabitants.
 Located on the left bank of the river Rhine, Speyer lies 25 km south of Ludwigshafen and Mannheim, and 21 km south-west of Heidelberg.
-Founded by the ancient Romans as a fortified town on the northeast frontiers of their Roman Empire, it is one of Germany's oldest cities.
+Founded by the Romans as a fortified town on the northeastern frontier of their empire, it is one of Germany's oldest cities.
 Speyer Cathedral, a number of other churches, and the Altpörtel ("old gate") dominate the Speyer landscape.
 In the cathedral, beneath the high altar, are the tombs of eight Holy Roman Emperors and German kings.

-The city is famous for the 1529 Protestation at Speyer.
-One of the ShUM-cities which formed the cultural center of Jewish life in Europe during the Medieval / Middle Ages, Speyer and its Jewish courtyard was inscribed on the UNESCO (United Nations Educational, Scientific and Cultural Organization) World Heritage List in 2021.
+Speyer is one of the ShUM cities, which formed the centre of the Jewish community in northern Europe during the Middle Ages.
+The city's medieval Judenhof was made a UNESCO World Heritage Site in 2021.
+The cathedral is also a World Heritage Site, having been listed in 1981.

+Name

+Speyer was known in the pre-Roman period as Noviomagus, a toponym of Celtic origin meaning "new field".
+The Romans called it Civitas Nemetum in reference to the Nemetes, a Germanic tribe who lived in the vicinity.
+The present name first appeared in the 7th century, as Spira.
+It referred originally to the Speyerbach, a tributary of the Rhine that has its mouth at Speyer, and likely represents a suffixed form of a Germanic verb meaning "spew, spit" (cf. German speien).
+The modern, diphthongised form is attested from the 14th century onwards.